lastmile-ai/mcp-agent/examples/cloud/temporal/README.md

 - `workflows-list` - Lists all available workflows
 - `workflows-BasicAgentWorkflow-run` - Runs the BasicAgentWorkflow, returns the workflow run ID
-- `workflows-BasicAgentWorkflow-get_status` - Gets the status of a running workflow
+- `workflows--get_status` - Gets the status of a running workflow
 - `workflows-PauseResumeWorkflow-run` - Runs the PauseResumeWorkflow, returns the workflow run ID
-- `workflows-PauseResumeWorkflow-get_status` - Gets the status of a running workflow
 - `workflows-resume` - Sends a signal to resume a workflow that's waiting
 - `workflows-cancel` - Cancels a running workflow